acoustic-content-samples/sample-wch-conversation-core/README.md

 **Note:** This module is part of a tutorial showing how to implement a chatbot solution based on a CMS like [Watson Content Hub][watsoncontenthuburl].
 So currently it's discouraged to use this module as is for production use cases without any modifications.

-If you fork this repository and want to do end2end tests make sure to run the ```npm run manageCreds``` command.
+If you fork this repository and want to do end2end tests make sure to run the ```npx chatcreds manage -S``` command.
 This will setup a local pair of credentials encrypted with your RSA key.
 If you don't have a RSA key yet follow [these instructions from Github.][generatesshurl]

 ## Get started

 Using this module is pretty easy.
 The only thing you have to do is put your credentials in place.
 If you want to run it locally either write your own credentials plugin to fetch your credentials from wherever they are.
-Or execute the npm command `npm run manageServices` to use the default credentials management.
+Or execute the npm command `npx chatcreds manage -S` to use the default credentials management.

 Using the module is as easy as this:
 ```javascript